Timeline shows media, Dems' different approach to Tara Reade accusation after Kavanaugh free-for-all

 SEPT.
 17, 2018

 Senate Minority Leader Chuck Schumer, D-N.Y., calls for an FBI background investigation into the claims against Kavanaugh.
-"We need the FBI to step forward to ensure that the Senate and American public have complete information about this troubling alleged incident before a hearing is held,” Schumer said.
+"We need the FBI to step forward to ensure that the Senate and American public have complete information about this troubling alleged incident before a hearing is held,” Schumer says.

 CNN calls the Ford accusation a "watershed moment for the GOP."

-Huffington Post runs a story quoting Biden as saying, "Women’s Claims Of Sexual Assault Should Be Presumed To Be True."
-Biden remarked: "For a woman to come forward in the glaring lights of focus, nationally, you’ve got to start off with the presumption that at least the essence of what she’s talking about is real, whether or not she forgets facts, whether or not it’s been made worse or better over time. ...
+The Huffington Post runs a story quoting Biden as saying, "Women’s Claims Of Sexual Assault Should Be Presumed To Be True."
+Biden remarks: "For a woman to come forward in the glaring lights of focus, nationally, you’ve got to start off with the presumption that at least the essence of what she’s talking about is real, whether or not she forgets facts, whether or not it’s been made worse or better over time. ...
 But nobody fails to understand that this is like jumping into a cauldron.”

 Jimmy Kimmel interviews Biden, and the two discuss "Where's Waldo?"
 Kimmel does not ask Biden about Reade's accusation.